-The core execution engine of Materialize is built with Timely Dataflow and Differential Dataflow, both of which are written in Rust (more about that choice here), so it was only natural to build the rest of our services in Rust.
-However, we have found this an excellent choice, for more reasons than just convenience!
-In this post, I want to spend some time going over what we have enjoyed about using Rust!
+The core execution engine of Materialize is built with Timely Dataflow and Differential Dataflow, both of which are written in Rust (more about that choice here).
+So it was only natural to build the rest of our services in Rust.
+However, we found this was an excellent choice for more reasons than just convenience.
+In this post, I want to discuss what we’ve enjoyed about using Rust.

-Rust is designed to be a good choice for many niches, but it is particularly well-suited for the kinds of programs we are writing at Materialize: high-performance concurrency, and network services.
-These are niches that are commonly filled with other languages, but Rust has worked well bridging this gap for us, detailed below!
+Rust is designed to be a good choice for many niches.
+It’s particularly well-suited for the kinds of programs we are writing at Materialize: high-performance concurrency and network services.
+These are niches that are commonly filled with other languages.
+However, Rust has worked well bridging this gap for us.

 Guaranteeing Correctness

-Rust uses its strong type system and heavy analysis to help the programmer write code that is guaranteed to be correct.
+Rust uses its strong type system and heavy analysis to help programmers write code that is guaranteed to be correct.
 Some examples:

 Rust’s Type System